mglagolev/mouse2/README.md

 NetworkX library is additionaly required to use the aggregates.py Matplotlib and SciPy are required to use the plotting and fitting options in some of the scripts.

+Quick installation:

+	**pip install mouse2**

+PyPI installation should add the following commands:

+	aggregates

+	backbone_bond_autocorrelations	-	calculate the autocorrelation function of the backbone bonds of a polymer

+	backbone_twist			-	calculate the list of dihedral angles formed by the segments of polymer backbone

+	bond_orientational_ordering	- 	calculates the angles between the bonds, if their midpoints are located within specified distance range from each other

+	lamellar_ordering		-	calculate the molecular ordering parameters for lamellae containing tilted copolymer blocks

+	data2pdb			-	convert the LAMMPS data file to Protein Databank (pdb) format

 Quick reference:

 usage: backbone_bond_autocorrelations.py [-h] [--k_max [k_max]] [--selection [QUERY]] [--different-molecules] [--plot] [--fit] [--p_guess [NUMBER]] INPUT [INPUT ...]